Add to bookmarks

 Patients who experience an adverse respiratory event during hospitalization have higher hospital costs and longer lengths of stay that result in a higher incremental cost of complication of between $3,000 and $38,000 cost per patient stay.
 The implementation of continuous electronic monitoring of respiratory status of the hospitalized patient is slowly becoming a standard of care as opposed to 2- or 4-hour spot check of vital signs.
 There exists a potential for continuous monitoring of patients’ respiratory status to have a significant economic benefit in addition to clinical benefits.
 In this age of healthcare reimbursement moving away from fee-for-service and towards value-based payments, decreasing adverse events with earlier detection of patient deterioration using continuous respiratory monitoring is essential.

-Advances in Patient Safety is published by Saxe Healthcare Communications and is sponsored by GE Healthcare.
+Advances in Patient Safety is published by Saxe Healthcare Communications and is sponsored by GE HealthCare.

 For CE credits, please click here.